More About Jorge

-Jorge was named one of the top 35 young innovators in the world by the MIT Technology Review and is a 2015 Henry Crown Fellow of the Aspen Institute and a member of the Aspen Global Leadership Network.
-He serves on the board of the Museum of Science, Boston.
+Jorge holds an MBA from Harvard Business School, an MS from the Harvard-MIT Division of Health Sciences and Technology, and a BA in biology from Johns Hopkins University.
+Jorge was named one of the top 35 young innovators in the world by the MIT Technology Review and is a Henry Crown Fellow of the Aspen Institute and a member of the Aspen Global Leadership Network.
+He previously served on the board of the Museum of Science, Boston.

 Born and raised in Miami by Cuban and Peruvian parents, and married to a Madrileña, Jorge and his family of six live in California.
 The family cheers for Real Madrid, the Boston Red Sox, and the Miami Dolphins.

 Today's episode features the cofounders of Tome Biosciences, Rahul Kakkar, CEO of Tome, and John Finn, CSO.
 They are joined by Jorge Conde, general partner at a16z Bio + Health.